OpenBB-finance/OpenBB/website/content/bot/usage/customizing/server.md

 <img src="https://openbb-assets.s3.amazonaws.com/docs/bot_docs/flow+example.png" alt="earnings command autopost openBB" width="40%" height="40%" />

-### Charting
+## Charting

 Custom charting works the same way as Individual charting but it will apply to your full server.
 If you want everyone in your server to use the "Classic" theme and have RSI + 50d SMA then it will display that way for all users in your server (unless they have already registered their own individual account).

 <img src="https://openbb-assets.s3.amazonaws.com/docs/bot_docs/server-charting.png" alt="server charting openBB" width="70%" height="70%" />

-### BillBoard
+## Billboard

-BillBoard is a way to advertise to your users when they run a command on the bot.
+Billboard is a way to advertise to your users when they run a command on the bot.
 Within your server you can set your own text to display on applicable commands as they are run.

 <img src="https://openbb-assets.s3.amazonaws.com/docs/bot_docs/billboard.png" alt="billboard openBB" width="70%" height="70%" />